 Google Scholar is a search feature of the Google search engine that seeks out scholarly books, articles and web pages from many different nonprofit and commercial sources.
 The database is large and includes scholarly works in many fields of study.

-When searching for articles in Google Scholar, you may see Resources@ Marylhurst or Full-Text@Marylhurst.
-These link to Shoen Library's Article Linker, a service that links to full-text articles if they are available.
-If the full-text is not found by Article Linker, you have the option of filling out the interlibrary loan form.
+When searching for articles in Google Scholar, you may see the "Get It @ Marylhurst" link.
+If you can't access the article that you are interested in obtaining, you have the option of filling out the interlibrary loan form.

 Google Scholar has some limitations.

-Google Scholar does not provide a detailed summary of the sources that are searched.
+- Google Scholar does not provide a detailed summary of all sources that are searched.